EthanNorton/SWEskills/README.md

 # Data Science and Software Engineering Foundations

 To excel as a data scientist and effectively manage code, it's crucial to develop strong software engineering (SWE) skills.
-These practices should be evident throughout your coding repositories.
+Here are the skills I am developing.

 ## Goals and Coding Principles